dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

     ```html
     <c:SuggestionDetails />
     ```

 You can see how the **FINAL** application looks by clicking on the **Preview** button, the first button in the application bundle.

 #### Code Highlights:

+* In the SuggestionList component we created, we wrapped each suggestion in the list with a ``` <a href="{! '#suggestion/' + suggestion.Id }"> ``` anchor tag that sets the page hashtag to #suggestion/ followed by the suggestion id of the clicked suggestion.
+In this component, the locationChange handler is defined to listen to hashtag changes, and execute the controller's locationChange() when it happens.
+The locationChange() function implemented in the next step retrieves and displays the selected suggestion
+* The button labeled as *Vote Up* is used by employees to vote up a suggestion.The button when clicked triggers the voteup function in the client-side controller
 * The *locationChange* function gets the new value of the hashtag which it then parses to extract the suggestion id and invokes the findById() method in the Apex controller SuggestionController.
 When the asynchronous call returns, it assigns the suggestion returned by findById() to the component's suggestion attribute.
 * The *voteup* function calls the voteSuggestion method in the server-side controller and passes the suggestion id as the method parameter.When the asynchronous call returns, it assigns the suggestion returned by voteupSuggestion() to the component's suggestion attribute thus updating the vote count